 What Causes Scabbing Post-Facial?

-"Generally, if someone gets scabs it could because of heavy duty extractions," notes Renée Rouleau.
+"Generally, if someone gets scabs it could be because of heavy duty extractions," notes Renée Rouleau.
 "Which, isn't necessarily a bad thing, but in order for closed comedones (clogged pores/bumps) to get removed, they have to come up and out through the skin, which means that through the extraction process, the skin can get broken.
-And that ultimately can lead into a tiny scab.
+And that ultimately can lead into a tiny scab."